 I was hesitant for the biopsy because of my scheduled travel to Hong Kong in October 2014.
 Fortunately, somebody paid for my surgery from someone I would never have the chance to see ever.

 I got an invite for a trip to Palawan and got a one-way ticket for free.
 The trip was from September 17 to 26, 2014.
 Everything was on the spot.
-I brought a rolling luggage, my laptop bag, and a tripod while my friend is a backpacker so it was easy for him to bring his stuff.
+I brought a rolling suitcase, my laptop bag, and a tripod while my friend is a backpacker so it was easy for him to bring his stuff.
 But then, that was the time I got the idea of backpacking as I see a lot of backpackers from different countries going to Palawan.

 Bring a lot of Money